 Clumsiness, violent outbursts and repetitive movements are all common in autism.
 So researchers looked at how the infant moved to see if any signs of later problems can be detected.
 For example, the grasp reflex is what triggers the curling of a baby’s fingers around an object placed in its palm.
 Other reflexes help the baby to roll over and learn to crawl.
 During normal development these reflexes drop away as the infant grows but in some children they are retained.
 This makes it harder for the infant or child to control their body because moving one limb may reflexively make another move.
 Making the child appear uncoordinated or clumsy.
 Autism in toddlers is possible to detect early enough if you watch the signs.

-I have found an amazing site to help diagnosis autism in toddlers.
+I have found an amazing site to help diagnosis autism in babies.
 This site has great information to help with families who have autism.
 They also offer a checklist for you to answer if you suspect that your toddler may have autism.
 Please visit: http://www.autism.lovetoknow.com

 It is important that we stay informed.
 I want to embrace any family who is going through autism in toddlers.
 I speak Blessings and comfort over you and your child.
 If there is any need that I may be able to meet, please feel free to contact me.
 Every child is a gift and has a great purpose.
 Thank You!